Red Cross chief to urge Syria's Assad to help aid effort

 "At a time when more and more civilians are being exposed to extreme violence, it is of the utmost importance that we and the Syrian Arab Red Crescent succeed in significantly scaling up our humanitarian response," he said in a statement.

-"An adequate humanitarian response is required to keep pace with needs, which have been growing exponentially," added Maurer, who took over as president of the independent organisation from Jakob Kellenberger on July 1.
+"An adequate humanitarian response is required to keep pace with needs, which have been growing exponentially," added Maurer, who took over as president of the independent organization from Jakob Kellenberger on July 1.

 Maurer and Robert Mardini, head of the agency's operations for the Near and Middle East, arrived in the capital Damascus late on Monday, spokesman Hicham Hassan said.